mimo84/pelican-maurizio/README.md

 # Pelican-Maurizio

-This theme is based on a fork of [pelican-svbtle](https://github.com/wting/pelican-svbtle), which is a never ready website for my Engligh blog [maurizionapoleoni.de](http://maurizionapoleoni.de/blog/).
+This pelican theme is based on a fork of [pelican-svbtle](https://github.com/wting/pelican-svbtle).
+I use it as base theme for my blog [maurizionapoleoni.de](http://maurizionapoleoni.de/blog/).

 ## AUTHORS